BackgroundInterview Date:April 2019

 It was a little difficult, especially coming from out of state and having no idea about college.
 I had to figure out what to do myself.
 There were the general programs in place for the entire student body, but I felt like I had to search for peers and friends that were in similar situations and find older students who could help guide me through the process my first year.
-Through that, I found the First-Generation Low-Income Partnership became involved with that.
+Through that, I found the First-Generation Low-Income Partnership and became involved with that.
 [See Emory Student Success Programs and Services here.]

 On and Around Campus

 Freshman: Longstreet in a suite with two shared rooms and a shared bathroom.
 I had one other roommate.

 Sophomore: Woodruff Residential Center, which is like a 10-minute walk from the business school, with one roommate in a similar suite set up as Longstreet.

 Junior & Senior: Apartment off-campus with two other roommates.

 How was transitioning from Portland, OR to Atlanta, GA?